Constructional inheritance #

 Normal-mode derived specification of c in the network: c's own

-specification wins; fields it leaves open are filled by the unique value
+specification wins; fields it leaves open are filled from the parents its

-its parents agree on ([Die23] Table 2's default mode, computed
+links name ([Die23] Table 2's default mode, computed over the

 Equations